discourse/discourse-alt-logo/README.md

-# ⚠️ DEPRECATED

-This theme component has been deprecated in favor of the following core Discourse site settings:

-- `logo dark`
-- `logo small dark`
-- `mobile logo dark`

-Sites that had previously installed this component can safely delete it.

----

 ## Discourse alternative logos

-A Discourse theme component that allowed you to set different logos for dark/light themes
+A Discourse theme component that allows you to override the site logos for a specific theme.

+For dark/light mode changes, you should use the core 'logo dark' / 'logo small dark' and 'mobile logo dark' settings.